macbarnes04/NC-Redistricting-AI-Tool/README.md

 Loss Function: Reconstruction Loss + KL Divergence + Contiguity Loss (penalizing neighbor disagreements).

-**Auditing **
+**3. Auditing**

-We audited the model for:
+The model was audited for:
-Technical Validity: Can it draw contiguous maps?
+- Technical Validity: Can it draw contiguous maps?
 (Yes, with minor post-processing).
-Fidelity: Does it obey user commands?
+- Fidelity: Does it obey user commands?
 (High fidelity for geometry/race, low fidelity for specific seat counts).
-Fairness: Does it introduce bias?
+- Fairness: Does it introduce bias?
 (No, it mirrors the training distribution perfectly).

 ---

-- Audit Contributors: Mike Tan
-- Supervised By: Athena Tabhaki, WashU CSE Department via CSE 3050 - Responsible Data Science

----
 ### 🚀 Additional testing via Audit (Google Colab)

 You can replicate the full audit, including map generation and fairness analysis, using the [Google Colab notebook](https://colab.research.google.com/drive/1-_slfTugyfk8JbdSSYK2OETQwwF4oTPO?usp=sharing).

 Note: To run the notebook successfully, you may need to download the data files (see below) and upload them to your Google Drive or use the public download links provided in the notebook (suggested).

+---

+### Acknowledgements
+- Original Paper sponsored via the [NCSSM Research in Computational Sciences Program](https://research-innovation.ncssm.edu/departmental-programs/durham-campus/research-in-computational-science) under [Bob Gotwals](https://www.ncssm.edu/directory/bob-gotwals)
+- Original Paper and methodology written in coordination with the [Princeton Gerrymandering Project](https://gerrymander.princeton.edu/)
+- Audit Contributors: Mike Tan
+- Supervised By: [Athena Tabhaki](https://engineering.washu.edu/faculty/Athena-Tabakhi.html), WashU CSE Department via CSE 3050 - Responsible Data Science